 We pass along the copyright fee to you from the Bookstore.
-You must pay for these required role-play materials through the bookstore.
 Watch for the email from Dean Inman with instructions for purchasing.
 Roleplay instructions for our first and second classes will be handed out on paper in class.
 You do not need to do any role play preparation for these first two exercises.